evgenii-brovkin/ds-base-course/basic_engineering.md

 Instead of developing in IDE data scientists prefer interactive environment for visualization and quick prototyping.
 One such environment is a **Jupyter Notebook**.
 The official documentation has a good starting [tutorial][jupyter-tutorial-link].

-You can find a video tutorial on installation and usage of the notebooks [here][jupyter-video-tutorial-link]
+You can find a video tutorial on the installation and usage of the notebooks [here][jupyter-video-tutorial-link]

 Most notable pages of Jupyter Notebook [documentation][jupyter-docs-link]:
 - The Jupyter Notebook